Grants, Awards, & Scholarships

 U. S. Department of Energy Albert Einstein Distinguished Educator Fellowship (AEF) Program

-This program provides a unique opportunity for accomplished K-12 STEM educators to serve 11 months in Washington, D.C., in a Federal agency or U.S. Congressional Office bringing their experiences as STEM educators to their host offices to inform Federal STEM education efforts.
-Applications are due mid-November annually.
+This program provides a unique opportunity for accomplished K-12 STEM educators to serve 11 months in Washington, D.C., in a federal agency or U.S. Congressional Office bringing their experiences as STEM educators to their host offices to inform federal STEM education efforts.
+Applications are due mid-November each year.